How to Write a Software Development Project Plan?

 • What are the expected dependencies in the product?

-• What quality metrics will define the efficiency of the project and the quality of the product?
+• What quality metrics will define the project’s efficiency and the product’s quality?

-If there’s a conflict or a team bumped into a dead end, they should be able to come back to the development plan and find the solution to their concerns.
-Preventing miscommunication and organizing the process is the main SDP meaning.
+If there’s a conflict or a team hits a dead end, they should be able to return to the development plan and find a solution to their concerns.
+Preventing miscommunication and organizing the process is the main meaning of the SDP.

 sdp-process